Prince-Tee/microservices-docker-kubernetes/README.md

-# Multi-Service App: Docker + Kubernetes
+# Multi-Service App: Docker + Kubernete

 This project demonstrates how to build and deploy a **multi-service application** using Docker and Kubernetes.